Nadeem78633/Zyelum/README.md

    - **Hero Section**: Includes a headline, subheading, and a Call-to-Action (CTA) button.
    - **Services/Features Section**: Displays a brief overview of services/features.
    - **Responsive Design**: Works seamlessly on desktops, tablets, and mobiles.
-   - **Interactive Element**: Includes a modal or carousel for user engagement.
+   - **Interactive Element**: I added modal in Searchbar and In subheader wehn hover on Subheader Links Model modal will open.

 2. **Architecture Overview**:
    - A simple diagram showing the front-end structure, data flow, and deployment strategy.